-Dr Dale Peters took over as Interim Director of UCT eResearch in January 2016, serving a dual role as eResearch Director and Deputy Director, Technical Services, in the UCT Libraries prior to her appointment as Director in January 2017.
-Peters holds a transdisciplinary PhD in Library and Information Sciences, with a co-supervisor in Analytical Chemistry.
+Peters took over as Interim Director of UCT eResearch in 2016.
+In 2017 she was permanently appointed into the position.
+Prior to this she served as Deputy Director, Technical Services in the UCT Libraries.
+She holds a transdisciplinary PhD in Library and Information Sciences, with a co-supervisor in Analytical Chemistry.
 Prior to joining UCT in 2013 she spearheaded an EU-funded e-infrastructure project called DRIVER (Digital Repository Infrastructure Vision for European Research).
 She also previously led the Digital Innovation South Africa (DISA) project, funded by the Andrew W Mellon Foundation.

 Ashley Rustin joined UCT in 1999 as a Novell systems engineer in ICTS after eight years working as a school teacher in the Western Cape.
 He worked his way up to become a senior technical specialist in the computing platforms team.
 In his present position Ashley engages with researchers, advising on the best technologies to enhance research output.
 His role is to understand the IT requirements of researchers and work with them to design and implement solutions.